andymckay/readmes/for-reports.md

 ## Meetings

-Let's make sure each meeting:
+Let's make sure each meeting values the particpants time:
 * Has a clear agenda circulated before hand.
 * Has working notes that everyone in the meeting can collaborate on in the meeting.
 * Clear purpose and action items coming out of the meeting.